All Episodes

 and Francesca have is very real.
 They have deep respect

-for each other, deep love for each other, a real friendship,
+for each other, deep love for each other, a real

-from the first moment, as you alluded to, and that
+that from the first moment, as you alluded to, and

-I think there was real passion between her and Edmund,
+but I think there was real passion between her and Edmund,

 and so, of course, speaking from her specific experience, that's